tobegit3hub/seagull/docs/2014-10-18-implement-i18n-with-angular-translate.md

 ## Import Angular-translate Library

 Seagull use Bower to mange the dependency of JavaScript libraries.
-So you can run `bower install angular-translate --save` to download the angular-translate library.
+So you can simply run `bower install angular-translate --save` to download the angular-translate library.

 Then you need to include it in your HTML file.
 Here's the source code in seagull/views/index.html.